Cdparanoia

 cdparanoia is a command-line compact disc ripper for Unix-like operating systems and BeOS developed by Xiph.org.
 It is designed to be a minimalistic CD ripper which would compensate for sub-par hardware to produce an accurate rip.

-libparanoia is a portable and platform-independent library which was made from important components from from the Linux/gcc-only program cdparanoia.
+libparanoia is a portable and platform-independent library which was made from important components from the Linux/gcc-only program cdparanoia.
 Libparanoia is part of the cdrtools suite.

 Design

 libparanoia is the foundation of the project and does most of the work; the application cdparanoia is its frontend.
 (The current stable release of the library is Paranoia III.) cdparanoia is by design slow and thorough in ripping every bit from a CD, with the maximum number of default passes or reads being 20.
 A live output shows the progress and status denoted by emoticons.
 It can save the audio from discs as WAV, AIFF, AIFF-C, or raw format files.

 Several programs provide a graphical frontend to cdparanoia itself, among them RubyRipper and Sound Juicer.